kbsant/kbsant.github.io/docs/index.md

-I'm a software developer at a Japanese financial firm.
+I'm a software developer in Japan.

 My current interests are: